 SOAR programs can help students:

 Qualified SOAR students are eligible to apply for credits up to 16 months after their high school graduation date.
-The deadline for an entering student at Johnson College to submit their SOAR paperwork is August 1st for fall semester or December 1st for spring semester.
+The deadline for an entering student at Johnson College to submit their SOAR paperwork is August 1 for the fall term or December 1 for the spring term.
 If SOAR credits are awarded they will be placed on the student transcript with a letter grade of “T”.

 In order for SOAR credits to be evaluated by the Office of the Registrar, the SOAR Documentation Checklist should be fully completed and sent from the Enrollment Office to the Office of the Registrar.
 The documents needed to complete the checklist are as follows: